MathieuTuli/MovieGen/README.md

 ![generated gif](./readme-media/before_outlier.gif)

-Here's what it's like without outlier loss.
+Here's what it's like without outlier loss: many more artifacts (latent dots?), especially on the left side of the gif.

 I'm working on dual 3090s here so this is enough for now to validate the approach works; although  am overfitting so I would like those artifacts to be resolved.
 But that's a later problem, need to keep momentum for now.